So you’re looking to fundraise for a cause that’s important to you? Here are some tips and tricks to help you maximize your fundraising success!

 Often, people who aren’t necessarily backers of a cause will contribute to your fundraiser because they like YOU.
 Let people know why the cause is personally important to you.
 Don’t know where to start?
 Tell people how you came to care about the organization you’re advocating for.
 Did your parents or grandparents pass on their passion for the cause?
 Do you have a personal experience that relates to their mission?
 Lead with that story.

 2. Talk about impact.

 People want to know: “How does my gift actually make a difference?”
 Broadly stating, “Your gift helps [kids, animals, the environment, etc.],” usually won’t be tangible enough to motivate potential donors to give.
-As an example, at Spoonfuls, we say “$1 enables Lovin’ Spoonfuls to rescue 3 lbs. of food, enough to feed a person for a day.”
+As an example, at Spoonfuls, we say “$1 enables Lovin’ Spoonfuls to rescue 2 lbs. of food, which is about half of what most people consume in a day.”
 This sort of impact statement puts a donation into perspective.

 3. Show & tell.

 We all remember this, right?
 Use photos and videos to enhance your ask.
 Strong visuals are important for grabbing people’s attention and further motivating them to give.

 P.S.
 If you’re fundraising for Spoonfuls, you can check out some of our photos and videos here.